Cannon along the city walls of Derry-Londonderry

 Will Ferrell felt it; UK singer Susan Boyle felt it; the Governor of the Bank of England and Irish comedian Tommy Tiernan felt it, too.

 For any visitor to Derry-Londonderry, there’s a historic presence.
-To understand what it’s all about, it’s best to ask Martin.
+To understand what it’s all about, it was always best to ask Martin.

 “The walls of Derry-Londonderry are one of the most unique sets of walls on the island of Ireland.
 They’re one mile and an eighth around and, amazingly, they’ve never been breached since they were completed.